lucaznch/uni-projects/README.md

-## Computer Science and Engineering @ IST
+## BSc in Computer Science and Engineering @ IST

-Here you can find some projects I did during the course
+Here you can find *some* projects I did during the degree.

 > it ain't much, but it's honest work

 ### 1st year